What size truss rod wrench do you use? —- A 4mm allen wrench that curves around the transverse brace is best. Stewmac part # 6212

 Can I order a custom neck shape? -- Yes!

-What type of case do you get? -- Harptone Case included, Limited Edition guitars get a Calton case.
+What type of case do you get? -- Harptone Case included.
+Calton cases available by special order.

 Distress Level.
 What is this?...
 Link to answers.